European-Unified-ID/EUID-docs/api/v2/getting-started/gs-encryption-decryption.md

 # Encrypting Requests and Decrypting Responses

->NOTE: If you're a publisher and are implementing EUID on the client side, encryption and decryption is managed automatically by your implementation, such as Prebid.js (see [EUID Client-Side Integration Guide for Prebid.js](../guides/integration-prebid-client-side.md))<!--  or the JavaScript SDK (see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md)) -->.

 For almost all EUID [endpoints](../endpoints/summary-endpoints.md), requests sent to the endpoint must be [encrypted](#encrypting-requests) and responses from the endpoint must be [decrypted](#decrypting-responses).

 The only exception is that requests to the [POST /token/refresh](../endpoints/post-token-refresh.md) endpoint do not need to be encrypted.